 SD037 is in the western part of the NEWIOU and consists of Facilities 837, 838, 919, 977, and 981; the Area G Ramp; and the Ragsdale/V Street.
+Facility 838 has since been torn down.
 It also includes approximately 22,000 feet of sanitary sewer piping, an oil/water separator, sumps, wash racks, and a fuel-hydrant system.
 The sanitary sewer system conveys domestic and industrial wastewater from facilities within the NEWIOU to the Fairfield-Suisun publicly owned treatment facility.
 Facility 919 is used to maintain heavy equipment, facility 977 is an air freight terminal, and facility 981 has a hazardous waste satellite accumulation point.
 Past industrial activities include wastewater management, aircraft maintenance, heavy equipment maintenance, air cargo handling, vehicle washing, fuel transport, and waste accumulation.